florianhartung/debugger-rs/paper/main.typ

 This may be specified in the debug control register (DR7) for each address individually, which is another debug register.
 While the direct access of these registers via the `mov` instruction requires a privileged process, they can also be accessed with the PTRACE_WRITE_USER #acr("API") #cite(<ptrace>), that allows the tracer to write fields of the `user` struct#footnote[see glibc source: #link("https://sourceware.org/git/?p=glibc.git;a=blob;f=sysdeps/unix/sysv/linux/x86/sys/user.h")] in the tracee process, which we use in our implementation @intel-manual.

-Our debugger implements both types of breakpoint, as they have unique strengths and weaknesses.
+Our debugger implements both types of breakpoints, as they have unique strengths and weaknesses.
 Software breakpoints are used as the primary execution breakpoint mechanism, because there is no limit to the number of software breakpoints.
 Hardware breakpoints, on the other hand, are more flexible in the functionality that they provide, as they can be used to monitor memory access rather than just execution.
 However, the number of hardware breakpoints is limited to 4 by the processor architecture.